SuperVK/sparse-image-repr-bep/bep.typ

 ( (integral_0^1 e^(t W) dif t) v, e^W ).
 $<eq:affine-exp>

-Unfortunately, from @culver1966existence we know that matrix multiplication is not surjective.
-So we cannot use $aff$ to create every possible gaussian.
+Unfortunately, from @culver1966existence we know that matrix exponentiation is not surjective.
+So we cannot use $aff$ to create every possible Gaussian.
 Besides the fact that is not surjective, is the integral also a problem.
-This means that the function is not a convenient close formula, but instead requires a lot of computation.
+This means that the function is not a convenient closed formula, but instead requires a lot of computation.

 == Kaji-Ochiai parameterization